 Venue, duration and number of participants

 The seminar will take place in Adama for the duration of one week and is limited to a maximum number of 25 participants.

 Registration and Fees

-The training fee is EUR 1,100 per participant (with early registration discount for registrations made before September 15, 2022) or EUR 1,250 per participant regular registration fee.
-In case of the registration of three participants or more before September 15, the training fee per per person is EUR 950.
+The training fee is EUR 1,300 per participant (with early registration discount for registrations made before February 28, 2023) or EUR 1,500 per participant regular registration fee for registrations after February 28, 2023.

-The training fees cover the cost of the training, training materials as well as lunch and coffee breaks.
-Please note that transportation, accommodation, breakfast/dinner and other expenses are to be covered by the participants.
+The training fees cover the cost of the training, training material, accommodation, breakfast, lunch and coffee breaks.
+Please note that transportation, dinner and other expenses are to be covered by the participants.